|The dedication of the Donald J. Clifford, SJ Board Room|

 Board members are selected because of their commitment to the Vision Statement of the Jewish-Catholic Institute and their ability and desire to advance its work.
 Board meetings provide the opportunity for the members to engage in vigorous and productive exchange about the work of the Institute.
-Advising the director on the focus and direction of the Institute, developing strategies regarding management and development, serving as consultants for various projects and initiatives, and assisting in the establishment of Institute priorities are all examples of how directors share their experience, expertise, and counsel.
+Advising the directors on the focus and direction of the Institute, developing strategies regarding management and development, serving as consultants for various projects and initiatives, and assisting in the establishment of Institute priorities are all examples of how directors share their experience, expertise, and counsel.

 Ordinarily the Board meets once in the fall and spring academic semesters.
-Its gatherings are planned by a Steering Committee consisting of at least three Board members, the director, and at least one representative from the office of the dean of the College of Arts and Sciences and the Department of Theology and Religious Studies, with a rough parity between Jewish and Catholic members.
+Its gatherings are planned by a Steering Committee consisting of at least three Board members, the directors, and at least one representative from the office of the dean of the College of Arts and Sciences and the Department of Theology and Religious Studies, with a rough parity between Jewish and Catholic members.

 |Pamela Z Cacchione, PhD, APRN, GNP, BC||Associate Professor of Geropsychiatric Nursing - Clinician Educator, University of Pennsylvania